x9x96/Notebook_Beta/README.md

 ![Screenshot1](assets/s5.png)

+## ALERT
-**ALERT: This is no longer maintained...
+**This is no longer maintained...
 The author of this project does not recommend copying this code as there are MANY bad practice methods which never got to be refactored.
 But it works!!!**

 ## Features
 - Lessons Section of the app where pupil parents and teachers gain access to pupils subjects topics | requirements | and explanations, ranked by grade...